utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

 In this code, `SessionSchema` is the core engine that processes and stores Session data, `session_config`  declares the Session configuration with Session model and engine we just wrote, and configures the corresponding Cookie policy

 !!! tip
-	We use session store based on database to simply our tutorial, in practive, we often use cache+db as the store, you can find more in [Session Authentication](../../guide/auth#session)
+	We use session store based on database to simply our tutorial, in practice, we often use cache+db as the store, you can find more in [Session Authentication](../../guide/auth#session)

 We also declare the user authentication configuration `user_config` with the following params

-* `user_model` Specify the user model for authentication, which is the User model I wrote in the previous section.
+* `user_model`: Specify the user model for authentication, which is the User model I wrote in the previous section.
 * `authentication`: Specify the authentication method.
 We pass `session_config` in to declare that user authentication is performed using Session.
 * `key`: Specify the key of the current user ID in the session data
 * `login_fields`: Fields that can be used for login, such as username, email, etc., which need to be unique.